Attorneys Handling Cases of Emergency Child Custody Orders in San Diego

 Now, if you are on the receiving end of an emergency custody order that you believe is unfairly filed against you, you also have legal options.
 Within a few weeks of the judge granting an emergency custody order, there will be an additional hearing scheduled with you and other parent where you will both have a chance present evidence.
 Based on what you both present, the judge will decide whether to keep the current order in place or to overturn it.

 Ex parte orders can also deal with issues other than child custody.
 Spouses and ex-spouses can request them to prevent one another from selling or transferring assets, such as funds in bank accounts or houses.
 This can also apply to freezing a bank account, or asking the other spouse to take immediate action on an issue, like giving up tax information or repaying a debt.

 These ex parte orders are only temporary court orders restricting one spouse’s actions in given situations.
 They are typically valid for about three weeks, until the court arranges a formal hearing date where both parties will be present.
 Only one party needs to request the order; and if a judge deems it necessary, he or she can put the order in place without the other party ever being notified of the change.

 If you believe that you are in a situation that requires an ex parte order, call Mattis Law, A.P.C. at (858) 926-5507.
-With a proven track record of over four decades in family law, our top-tier firm can help you decide whether an ex parte order is necessary, or if another course of action is best for what you face.
+With a proven track record in family law, our top-tier firm can help you decide whether an ex parte order is necessary, or if another course of action is best for what you face.
 This is a difficult time for all you have at stake, and you do not have to face it alone.
 We have an excellent track record in resolving difficult child custody and high-asset cases other firms refused to take.
 Let a San Diego family law lawyer guide you through the process today.